 Who might be able to help you make a plan to meet your challenge?

 5. Implement, implement, implement

-Carrying out the plan is, in many ways, the hard part.
+Carrying out the plan is, in many ways, the hardest part.
 I don’t enjoy middles nearly as much as beginnings or ends.
 You’re neither here nor there.
-You have the work, but you don’t yet have the triumph.
+You’ve put in hard work, but you don’t yet have the triumph of overcoming your challenge.